 In March 2015, ACE submitted its 2015 annual petition with the NJBPU seeking to reconcile and update (i) charges related to the recovery of above-market costs associated with ACE's long-term power purchase contracts with the non-utility generators (NUGs), and (ii) costs related to surcharges for the New Jersey Societal Benefit Program (a statewide public interest program that is intended to benefit low income customers and address other public policy goals) and for ACE's uncollected accounts.
 As filed, the net impact of the proposed changes would have been an annual rate increase of approximately \$52.0 million (revised to an increase of approximately \$33.9 million on April 17, 2015, based upon updates for actual data through March 31, 2015).
 On May 19, 2015, the NJBPU approved a stipulation of settlement entered into by the parties providing for an overall annual rate increase of \$33.9 million.
-The rate increase, which went into effect on June 1, 2015, will have no effect on ACE's operating income and was placed into effect provisionally, subject to a review by the NJBPU and the Division of Rate Counsel of the final underlying costs for reasonableness and prudence.
+The rate increase, which went into effect on June 1, 2015, was placed into effect provisionally, subject to a review by the NJBPU approved a stipulation of settlement in this proceeding, which made final the provisional rates that were placed into effect on June 1, 2015, with an adjustment that decreased the rate applicable to the residential class by \$1.3 million.
+This rate increase of approximately \$32.6 million will have no effect on ACE's operating income, since these revenues provide for recovery of deferred costs under an approved deferral mechanism.